What Is a Survival Bracelet and Why Do You Need One?

 Credit: Naiyue

-When it's dark and you're far from your tent, having an LED light on your wrist is quite useful.
-Typically, this feature can be found on some expensive, high-end paracord bracelets.
+Having an LED light on your wrist can be really handy when it's dark and you're far from your tent.
+Typically, this feature is included on some expensive, high-end paracord bracelets.

 6) Wrist Measurement